Catterina Vizzani

-Catterina Vizzani, known as Giovanni Bordoni (1719-1743), was an Italian person who became famous after death for living life as a man, despite being known as a woman early in life and after death.
+Caterina Vizzani, known as Giovanni Bordoni (1719-1743), was an Italian person who became famous after death for living life as a man, despite being known as a woman early in life and after death.

 Life

 Vizzani was born to a carpenter in Rome.
 At some point, Vizzani ran away from home to Viterbo, and adopted male clothing and the male identity of Giovanni Bordoni.

 Vizzani worked for a vicar in Perugia for four years.
 Vizzani then worked as a footman for the noble Cavaliere Francesco Maria Pucci in Monte Pulciano.
 As Bordoni, Vizzani was widely known for love affairs with women and had the reputation of a seducer.
 In 1743, Vizzani convinced the niece of a vicar to elope in Rome.
 The couple was intercepted along the way and Vizzani was mortally wounded.

 On Vizzani’s deathbed, Vizzani allegedly confessed to a nun about the sex Vizzani was assigned at birth.
 Vizzani then allegedly asked to be buried in women's clothing and to be honored as a virgin.

 Giovanni Battista Bianchi, an Italian surgeon, examined Vizzani's remains to establish if there were any physical explanation of Vizzani’s sexual orientation.
 Vizzani's funeral was widely attended, as the public regarded the deceased as a woman who died for virginity.